 Moon Sand and Painting at Children’s Museum of Atlanta

-Hands down, this permanent exhibit is my family’s favorite.
-My daughter, my husband, and I can gather at one of the two large troughs and lose ourselves to this stuff that’s not quite sand and not quite play dough.
-With ample molds and tools supplied, children and adults alike spend hours creating and destroying, enjoying the squish between fingers.
+Hands down, these permanent exhibits are my family’s favorites.
+Let your child’s creativity flow at the painting station.
+Then, with ample molds and tools supplied, children and adults alike spend time creating and destroying, enjoying the squish between fingers.
 I dare you to sit down and try not to play in it.
 Build and destroy with relish!

 The Museum’s website has tips on ways to save.
 They offer value days, which gives visitors discounts for purchasing in advance online on days that aren’t as historically busy.
 Fulton County Days is a BOGO program for Fulton residents on the first day of an exhibit.
 Of course, the best way to get the most bang for your buck is to purchase a membership.
 The Museum offers several different levels, but for the minimum tier, which covers two people, the membership pays for itself in fewer than four visits.

 Members receive discounts on birthday parties, which are a blast for kids ages 2-8.
 They offer various party packages ranging from basic to deluxe.
 All packages include plenty of time to play at the museum, an area to eat and a party host.
 Plus, your guests receive the ultimate party favor–a free pass to come back to the museum at another time.